OWASP/Top10/2017/en/0xa7-xss.md

 * Using frameworks that automatically escape XSS by design, such as the latest Ruby on Rails, React JS.
 Learn the limitations of each framework's XSS protection and appropriately handle the use cases which are not covered.
 * Escaping untrusted HTTP request data based on the context in the HTML output (body, attribute, JavaScript, CSS, or URL) will resolve Reflected and Stored XSS vulnerabilities.
 The [OWASP  Cheat Sheet 'XSS Prevention'](https://www.owasp.org/index.php/XSS_(Cross_Site_Scripting)_Prevention_Cheat_Sheet) has details on the required data escaping techniques.
 * Applying context-sensitive encoding when modifying the browser document on the client side acts against DOM XSS.
 When this cannot be avoided, similar context sensitive esca-ping techniques can be applied to browser APIs as described in the OWASP Cheat Sheet 'DOM based XSS Prevention'.
-* Enabling a [Content Security Policy (CSP)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) is a defense-in-depth mitigating control against XSS.
-It is effective if no other vulnerabilities exist that would allow placing malicious code via local file includes (e.g. path traversal overwrites or vulnerable libraries in permitted sources).
+* Enabling a [Content Security Policy (CSP)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) as a defense-in-depth mitigating control against XSS.
+It is effective if no other vulnerabilities exist that would allow placing malicious code via local file includes (e.g. path traversal overwrites or vulnerable libraries from permitted content delivery networks).

 ## Example Attack Scenario